-May in the Beltway is a federal calendar with teeth: session weeks that compress attendance, Memorial-adjacent quiet days that finance mistakes for the new normal, and breakroom schedules that shrink to the hours security will actually escort a vendor.
-District towers and Virginia-side campuses share agency branding and different badge rules; a pilot that loses week one to freight math cannot recover the compressed week leadership needed for honest cup data before summer renegotiation season.
+May in the Beltway is a federal calendar with real consequences.
+Session weeks compress attendance.
+Memorial-adjacent quiet days look like the new normal until the next committee push arrives.
+Break room schedules shrink to the hours security will actually escort a vendor.
+District towers and Virginia-side campuses share agency branding but run different badge rules.
+A pilot that loses week one to freight delays cannot recover the compressed week leadership needed for honest cup data before summer renegotiation season.

-Session noise versus Memorial-compressed weeks in the same pilot
+Session weeks versus Memorial-compressed weeks in the same pilot

 Whole-bean equipment grinds per cup and stays on weekly or biweekly service tuned to measured usage.
 Preventative maintenance is bundled so facilities are not opening tickets during the same window finance wants pours for renewal season.